FAQs

 What’s the difference between counselling and therapy?

-It is important to build a trusting counselling relationship and I will treat anything you say during our sessions as confidential.
+It’s essential to be able to trust your therapist, and I will treat anything you say during our sessions as confidential.
 I will discuss our work with my supervisor (a requirement for all counsellors and therapists) but will not reveal any details that might identify you.
-I will also write brief notes on our sessions, to keep a record of the work.
 I will not share information about you without your consent unless there is a legal or ethical need for me to do this.

 What happens if I submit a contact form?

-If you are interested to work with me, I will arrange a time to talk to you by phone.
-(This would not be a session, so there would be no fee.)
+If you are interested to work with me, I will arrange a time to talk to you by phone or video call.
 This would be an opportunity for us to get to a feel for each other, talk about expectations and agree if we’d like to arrange some sessions.
 It is also a good time for you to ask any questions you may have about starting therapy.
+There's no charge for an initial conversation, and it's not a commitment to continue with any further work.

 In our first session we would talk in more detail about how I work, about what’s going on for you, and about how we could work together.
 We would also agree a focus for the work, so that we can aim for positive change.
 We would review this focus at regular intervals and adjust it as necessary.

 Sessions should always take place in a safe and secure space.
-I hold face-to-face sessions in Holloway, North London, and Dalston, East London.
+I hold face-to-face sessions in Camden (Kentish Town) and Islington (Highbury), North London.
 This can work well if you want to talk in a neutral space, away from your home and everyday life.
 I work in dedicated therapy rooms that are comfortable and without distractions.
 I hold online sessions for those who prefer to communicate by phone or video.
 This can work well if you have access to a quiet space where you can talk privately and without interruptions.

-Can I bring someone to the sessions with me?
+Can I bring someone to therapy sessions with me?

-Therapy is all about a one-to-one relationship.
-It is usually only recommended that there be a third person in the room if they have a role supporting communication, such as an interpreter.
-However, if you have a child it is sometimes possible to have them in the room if they are under 1 year of age and not crawling or walking.
+In therapy the relationship between client/s and therapist is key.
+It is usually only recommended that there be an additional person in the room if they have a role supporting communication, such as an interpreter or carer.
+If you have a child it is sometimes possible to have them in the room if they are under 1 year of age and not crawling or walking.

-Sessions are 50-minutes long, usually held once a week on the same day and at the same time.
+Sessions are 50 minutes long, usually held once a week on the same day and at the same time.
 This is because regular therapy is often the most effective way to make a positive change.
-I offer time-limited therapy and open-ended therapy with regular reviews to make sure that we're both satisfied with how the work is going.
+Time needed to complete a piece of therapeutic work will depend on your goals and circumstances.
+I offer time-limited therapy and open-ended therapy with regular reviews to make sure that we're all satisfied with how the work is going.

 What happens if I’m late for a session?